 Cholinesterase inhibitors are most effective in early to moderate Alzheimer's because they help to slow down or stop the breakdown of a chemical called acetylcholine, which helps cell communication and aids in memory and cognition.2 These medications are less effective as Alzheimer's disease becomes more widespread because as the condition progresses, there is less acetylcholine produced in the brain, so inhibiting the breakdown of acetylcholine does not have as much an effect.

-Memantine (Namenda) is usually prescribed for moderate to severe Alzheimer’s disease.
+Memantine (Namenda) is usually prescribed for moderate to severe Alzheimer's disease.
 Memantine works on glutamate, which is a chemical involved in information processing.
-Memantine helps make sure that glutamate is not overproduced, reducing symptoms.
+Memantine can help to regulate glutamate, which helps to reduce symptoms.

 Memantine + donepezil